qingqhua/CppDirectXRayTracing/README.md

 ![](https://github.com/qingqhua/CppDirectXRayTracing/blob/main/images/tutorial17.PNG?raw=true)

 ### Tutorial 17-2
 The second way for passing multiple geometry.
-Bind them into different BLAS.
+The spheres are sent by index buffer and vertex buffer, the normals of the plane are tricky, specified in shader.
 ![](https://github.com/qingqhua/CppDirectXRayTracing/blob/main/images/tutorial17-2.PNG?raw=true)

 ### Tutorial 18
-How to cast shadow ray.
+How to cast shadow ray and third way for passing multiple geometry.
+This is the same approach as Nvidia tutorial.
+Bind primitive to different BLAS, each of the primitive has its own closest shader.
 Also instances of the spheres are binded to TLAS.
+The aliasing of the shadow is potentially a bug in this way of sending geometry.
 ![](https://github.com/qingqhua/CppDirectXRayTracing/blob/main/images/tutorial18.PNG?raw=true)

 ### Tutorial 19
 Reflections with Phong lighting.
+Shoot the reflection rays.
+Also see shaders in [CSharpDirectXRaytracing](https://github.com/Jorgemagic/CSharpDirectXRaytracing/tree/master/18-Reflection/Data)
+From now on, we stick to the second way of sending the geometry, which works best.
 ![](https://github.com/qingqhua/CppDirectXRayTracing/blob/main/images/tutorial19.PNG?raw=true)

 ### Tutorial 20